tungleanh92/Chappy/README.md

-# Presequite
+# ChappyGPT

+## Install
 Script: npm i

-# Testing
+## Testing
 Script: npx hardhat test

 Tested all happy cases and exceptions

-# Deploy
+## Deploy
 To deploy and verify token contracts, uncomment corresponding unit block code in deploy.js and comment other units

-To deploy and verify Campaign contract, uncomment Unit Deploy&Verify campaign contract and comment other units CampaignContract has 3 parameter:
+To deploy and verify Campaign contract, uncomment Unit Deploy&Verify campaign contract and comment other units CampaignContract has 5 parameter:
-- address _chappy_token: token chappy to validate valid user
+- address chappyTokenAddress: token chappy to validate valid user
+- address treasuryAddress: Wallets to hold native token for rewards
+- address cutReceiverAddress: The wallet to receive the platform fee
-- address[] memory _admins: ones who can create campaign and fund to that campaign
+- address[] memory newAdmins: ones who can create campaign and fund to that campaign
-- uint16 _share_percent: amount of token sent to owner each time admin fund campaign, 10000 = 100%
+- uint16 newSharePercent: amount of token sent to owner each time admin fund campaign, 10000 = 100%

 To upgrade and verfy campaign contract (make sure storage layout stay the same)
 - uncomment Unit Upgrade campaign contract and comment other units